Mike7831/Yet-Another-Neural-Network-Library/README.md

 ## Overview

 Main goal of this C++ library is to mimic the behavior of `MLPRegressor` and `MLPClassifier` (Multi-Layer Perceptron) of the Python Scikit-Learn library in C++.
 It contains all the underlying classes for representing a Multi-Layer Perceptron.
 It also includes a very simple XML reader and MNIST file reader.
-[MNIST] (http://yann.lecun.com/exdb/mnist/) is a database of handwritten digits that the main file uses to demonstrate the possibility of the library.
+[MNIST](http://yann.lecun.com/exdb/mnist/) is a database of handwritten digits that the main file uses to demonstrate the possibility of the library.

 It uses only the C++ standard library.
 Compiled with C++14 compiler.
 No dependencies to other libraries.

+## Characteristics

+Layer types included:
+* Dense
+    * Hidden
+    * Output classification (with a Cross-Entropy Error function)
+    * Output regression (with Mean-Squared Error function)
+* Dropout

+Activation functions included:
+* Identity
+* Logistic
+* Tanh
+* ReLU
+* ISRLU
+Other activation functions can be added easily in the `ActivationFunction.h` file.

 ## Folder structure